idanidan29/steganography/README.md

 This is a small project aimed at implementing a **steganography** tool to store sensitive information like passwords within images.
 The project uses **Next.js** for the frontend and **Flask** for the backend, offering a full-stack solution for secure data embedding and retrieval.

+You can try out the project at [lockpixel.vercel.app](https://lockpixel.vercel.app/).🚀

 ## Features ✨

 - **Image-based Steganography**: Hide sensitive data (e.g., passwords) within image files using steganographic techniques 🎨.